 - –ire verbs: costruire (build), sentire (follow) and colpire (hit)

-We’re talking here about verbs that are in the infinitive form or in their simplest form.
+We’re talking here about verbs that are in the infinitive form or their simplest form.
 In English, “swim” is in the infinitive form.
-“Swimming” or “swam” are not.
+“Swimming” or “swam” is not.

 Verbs with the same endings follow the same verb conjugation rules.

 Watch for the last three letters of the verbs (“-are,” “-ere” and “-ire”) because they’ll usually be dropped and replaced with something else.